 You must import the shiftreg16.v Verilog file into your design for this tutorial.
-Download the design files from the Microsemi website (URL to location of tutorial files).
+Download the design files from the Microsemi website.

 To import the Verilog source file:

 - 1. From the File menu, choose Import > HDL Source Files. - 2.
 Browse to the location of the shiftreg16.v file you have downloaded and select it.
 Click Open to import the file. - 3.
 Verify that the file appears in your project, as shown in the figure below.